You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

-Years ago, we have discussed with my son what the occupation to choose and what the career he would like to have.
-As any young male, he had some idealistic ideas like to do the research in the field of medicine.
+Years ago, we have discussed with my son what occupation to choose and what career he would like to have.
+As any young male, he had some idealistic ideas like researching the field of medicine.

 I told him that it is fine to dream but the reality of life dictates something different.
-He would spend a ton of money and time to get his PHD in corresponding field, and then would depend on the grants from the government while receiving low compensation.
+He would spend a ton of money and time to get his Ph.D. in the corresponding field and then would depend on the grants from the government while receiving low compensation.

-In short, years later, he has switched to the IT field after taking two years in the college with the medicine as a major.
-Today, he is earning sizable money and is on a way to the financial independence.
+In short, years later, he has switched to the IT field after taking two years in college with medicine as a major.
+Today, he is earning sizable money and is on a way to financial independence.

 2. Live well below your means.

-When you have the tight budget in the first years of your working age, you get used to spend less and buy only must-have items; do smart shopping with the coupons and prepare the food at home instead of spending money in the restaurants or eateries daily.
+When you have a tight budget in the first years of your working age, you get used to spending less and buying only must-have items; do smart shopping with the coupons and prepare the food at home instead of spending money in the restaurants or eateries daily.